Things New and Old

 and them that hear thee.

-Is your pastor saving himself and those under his charge; or is he destroying himself and those under his charge?
+Is your pastor saving himself and those under his charge, or is he destroying BOTH himself and those under his charge?

-Beware, lest you are actually destroyed by the lies taught you by your pastors!
-Apostle Paul solemnly reminded Pastor Timothy these words;
+Beware, lest you be actually destroyed by the lies taught you by your pastors!
+Apostle Paul solemnly reminded Pastor Timothy of these words;

 "Meditate upon these things; give thyself wholly to them; that thy profiting may appear to all.
 Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee."